 Kiln dried can get to the same place or different depending on the desired end result.
 There is nothing wrong with kiln dried wood.
 It may have a lower moisture content than air dried but that's it.

 In a previous life I did spend a fair amount of time dealing with air and kiln dried timber in the baseball wood bat production realm.
-FWIW-Maybe your purpose in life is only to serve as an example for others? - LPL
+FWIW-I would rather light a candle than curse your darkness.

 -